ruaneg/cra-data-ntt/README.md

 ```

 A server will start running.
-Open [http://localhost:8880](http://localhost:8880) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Note, for production a dedicated backend would be provided<br>
+or view it on Github Pages [https://ruaneg.github.io/cra-data-ntt/]

 ## Running the tests
 To run the test suite: